Load Balancing

 Prerequisite(s)

-- Complete Get APISIX to install APISIX.
+1. Complete Get APISIX to install APISIX in Docker or on Kubernetes.

-- Understand APISIX Route and Upstream.
+2. Understand APISIX routes and upstreams.

 Enable Load Balancing